 What do we look for in an SOP?

-The SOP can help to not just explain your reasons for the choices you make and your future plans, but also act as an important differentiator, showing the admissions committee that you are ready for the next step in your career.
-This is important since if you are not able to justify your choice for an MBA, your chances of making through will reduce.
+The SOP can help not just explain your reasons for the choices you make and your plans but also act as an important differentiator, showing the admissions committee that you are ready for the next step in your career.
+This is important since if you are not able to justify your choice for an MBA, your chances of making it through will reduce.

-Panelists expect the SOP to be a statement of goals and future plans, without asking you to stick to only particular aspects (as, for instance, an essay might do).
-This is your opportunity to describe why you are taking the decision to apply to the program, and how the program can help you to achieve your goals.
+Panelists expect the SOP to be a statement of goals and plans, without asking you to stick to only particular aspects (as, for instance, an essay might do).
+This is your opportunity to describe why you are making the decision to apply to the program, and how the program can help you to achieve your goals.
 Showcasing worthy goals is the first step in this endeavor.
-Just a promotion or a move to a different company is never going to be a worthy goal and will invite-only more questions & eventually create a bad impression among the panelists.
+Just a promotion or a move to a different company is never going to be a worthy goal and will invite only more questions & eventually create a bad impression among the panelists.

-NMIMS CDPI Courses by NMIMS Alumni Dig deep and identify the real reason why you are ready to spend more than 20 lakh Rupees to pursue this program.
-Here you should also have a strong reason for why NMIMS, they specifically ask about
+Dig deep and identify the real reason why you are ready to spend more than 20 lakh Rupees to pursue this program.
+Here you should also have a strong reason for why NMIMS, specifically ask about

 What do you want to achieve?